 You also weigh the tent to consider, which can get hefty very quickly if you want a larger one.

-Tents can range from $100 to $700 or more, giving you a considerable range in performance and weight depending on the amount you can invest in it.
+Tents can range from $100 to $700 or more, giving you a considerable range in performance and weight depending on the amount you can invest.

-The less the cost, the more they will tend to weigh, so making sure you consider this for a six-month thru-hike is vitally important.
+The less the cost, the more they will tend to weigh, so considering this for a six-month thru-hike is vitally important.

-Let’s discuss them in more detail for a direct comparison to the tent details above.
+Let’s discuss them in more detail to directly compare them to the tent details above.